NativeScript/nativescript-dev-debugging/README.md

 For full details regarding the build-in functionality of this plugin execute `npm run nd.help`.

+## Workflow for "Changes to NS app and the TypeScript/JavaScript of your plugin"

+When you would like to make changes to your NativeScript application and the "wrapper" TypeScript/JavaScript of your plugin and also be able to attach your native source code to the deployed app you should use the commands from the `debugNative` section of the help, to see all commands run `npm run nd.help` and choose the `debugNative` option.

+## Workflow for "Changes to native iOS/Android source code and the NS app and the TypeScript/JavaScript of your plugin"

+When you would like to make changes to your NativeScript application and the "wrapper" TypeScript/JavaScript of your plugin and also be able to attach your native source code to the deployed app you should use the commands from the `developNative` section of the help, to see all commands run `npm run nd.help` and choose the `developNative` option.

 # Contributing

 In order to test the node package locally: